SFDR Disclosures

 9. Limitations to methodologies and data

 While the Investment Manager has a robust and objective framework to assess a company’s sustainable development performance, ultimately the quality of the information available becomes a limiting factor.
-They also actively engage with the companies to improve both the quality and quantity of their disclosures.
+Companies based in Emerging Markets generally have less specific environmental data available than those in developed economies.
+To mitigate these discrepancies the Investment Manager also actively engages with the companies to improve both the quality and quantity of their disclosures.

 10. Due diligence